monarch-initiative/monarch-app/CONTRIBUTING.md

 monarch solr download
 monarch solr start
 cd frontend
-yarn dev
+bun run dev
 ```

 Once these commands are run you should have a working version of the Monarch App running from your local system.
 _Note_: You may have to resolve some permissions issues with solr in order to download and start monarch solr.

-#### Testing
+# Testing and Development

-In order to perform testing a few more steps may be needed.

 ## Backend

-For detailed information on running the backend please refer to the [README.md](./backend/README.md) and [CONTRIBUTING.md](./backend/CONTRIBUTING.md) file in the backend directory.
+For detailed information the backend please refer to the [README.md](./backend/README.md) and [CONTRIBUTING.md](./backend/CONTRIBUTING.md) file in the backend directory.
 Additional information can be find in the [documentation](https://monarch-app.monarchinitiative.org)

 ## Frontend

+More detailed information on frontend development and run options can be found at the [frontend README.md](./frontend/README.md) and [CONTRIBUTING.md](./frontend/CONTRIBUTING.md) files in the frontend directory.
+Additional information can be found in the [documentation](https://monarch-app.monarchinitiative.org)

 # Deploying to Monarch